The American Academy of Applied Forensics offers online courses through CPCC's online learning system, Blackboard.

 - You can take the final test more than once if needed.

-- After completion of the required final test you will receive a certificate of completion for your records.
+- After successful completion of the required final test you will receive a certificate of completion for your records.

 - Certificates for online classes will be emailed to your agency email address.
 Always check your CPCC email too, in case that's the address it goes to.
 If you haven't set up your CPCC email yet, follow directions to do so under the Registration tab.